babylonhealth/ios-playbook/Cookbook/Technical-Documents/DangerRules.md

  * Please follow the naming convention of starting the functions implementing the rules with `check_`
  * Make sure you keep the main `Dangerfile` clean: the main file is supposed to only call `check_*` functions defined in other files, not to contain actual rule implementations
  * Make sure you document the new rule here

+For a more in-depth presentation about Danger and how it works, see [these slides](https://docs.google.com/presentation/d/1bkVNxplnjchkQZ1-CaqUrcfMioRiNeYtyAKmJpnIx2I/) (private company shared Drive).

+The [Danger website](https://danger.systems/ruby/) also has a pretty detailed documentation (especially look at the links to list of Guides and the DSL reference at the very bottom of the page).

 ## Danger documentation updates